rockstor/rockstor-doc/interface/docker-based-rock-ons/minio.rst

 MinIO Environment
 ^^^^^^^^^^^^^^^^^^^^^^
 MinIO needs values for three environment variables.
-"MinIO Admin User" and "MinIO Admin Password" are the username and password you will use on the Web interface and in your S3-compatible client software.
+"MinIO Admin User" (3 to 128 alphanumeric characters) and
+"MinIO Admin Password" (8 to 128 alphanumeric characters) are the username and password you will use on the Web interface and in your S3-compatible client software.
 "MinIO Console Address" must be set to the same port you chose in the previous dialog for "MinIO Admin Portal Port", but with a colon in front.  (":9001", for